valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 class SendException(Exception)
 ```

-This exception is raised if the 'try_send' to an AsyncBehaviour failed.
+Exception raised if the 'try_send' to an AsyncBehaviour failed.

 <a id="packages.valory.skills.abstract_round_abci.behaviour_utils.TimeoutException"></a>